 Note: when uploading, the first file MUST be the main resource otherwise ResourceSpace will be unable to find a resource ID to attach the alternative files to and the upload will fail.

-From version 9.2 onwards you can easily use an alternative image file as the preview image for the primary resource.
-To do this simply click on the 'Use as preview image' link next to the required alternative file from the 'Manage alternative files' page
+You can use an alternative image file as the preview image for the primary resource.
+To do this simply click on the 'Use as preview image' link next to the required alternative file from the 'Alternative files' page

 With the config option $alt_types you can specify a list of types that can be assigned to each alternative file and with the $alt_types_organize config option you can group alternative files by type on the resource view page.